-Shackle is Anne La Berge on flute & electronics and Robert van Heumen on laptop-instrument.
-Their aim is to explicitly and subtly exploit shackling in both concept and material.
+Shackle was the duo Anne La Berge on flute & electronics and Robert van Heumen on laptop-instrument.